 There has been only one documented case of someone becoming infected with HIV through kissing - a result of exposure to infected blood during open-mouthed kissing.
-If your partner or you have blood in your mouth, you should avoid kissing until the bleeding stops.
+If you or your partner have blood in your mouth, you should avoid kissing until the bleeding stops.